arxcruncher/wind-drift-calculator/README.md

 # Wind Drift Calculator

-An R and javascript-powered webpage is provided that calculates the wind drift of an aircraft or boat.
+An R and javascript-powered webpage is provided that calculates the drift of a moving object subject to an external force.
+This could for example be an aircraft subject to wind, or a boat subject to a current.
+Also the mathemtics behind the formulas is explained.
-Also a mathematical explenation is given.